Pinsplash/SEFGD/README.md

 ![image](https://user-images.githubusercontent.com/39359267/120943126-a48cac80-c6f2-11eb-85bd-13a209c362a7.png)

-They aren't perfect yet.
-Open an issue and tell me about any problems with them.

 # What's changed?
 All of it... but to be more specific, here's the new and removed entities for each game (slightly out of date):